: Samuel H. Boardman State Scenic Corridor

 Winter Trips at the Oregon Coast

 While the 363 miles of Oregon coastline are stunning, pristine and accessible all year long, a winter trip always delivers unexpected treasures.
 Visitors often find the Coast’s winter temperatures warmer than inland climes.
 Many come for the storm watching — crashing waves, looming clouds and rain-washed beaches — and stay for beachcombing and fort building in the sunbreaks that follow.
-Most cherish the fewer crowds and the surging energy of the Coast in the cooler months, with 173 specific spots to view migratory and overwintering birds, and 24 designated viewpoints for whale watching during the winter migration season.
+Most cherish the fewer crowds and the surging energy of the Coast in the cooler months, with more than 170 specific spots to view migratory and overwintering birds, and more than a dozen designated viewpoints for whale watching during the winter migration season.
 Here’s how to explore the quiet beauty of Oregon’s coastal areas this winter.

 South Coast Storm-Watching Escape

 The rugged South Coast provides access to less-traveled country.
 A trail system connecting Shore Acres, Sunset Bay and Cape Arago state parks delivers dramatic views and prime storm-watching vantage points for colossal waves.
-Lighthouse lovers delight in the five charming beacons located along this stretch of Highway 101 — Umpqua River, Cape Arago, Coquille River, Cape Blanco and Pelican Bay lighthouses — each illuminating scenic miles.
+(Note: As of January 2025, Shore Acres and Cape Arago State Park are temporarily closed due to a landslide along the Cape Arago Highway.
+Check conditions before you go.)
+Lighthouse lovers delight in the five stoic beacons located along this stretch of Highway 101 — Umpqua River, Cape Arago, Coquille River, Cape Blanco and Pelican Bay lighthouses — each illuminating scenic miles.
 In Coos Bay, the history museum honors the past with exhibits on logging, maritime culture and the area’s original Native American residents.
-When you get hungry, the Wild Rivers Coast Food Trail is a road map for tasty adventuring, featuring favorite spots like Old Town Bandon’s Coastal Mist chocolatier, Face Rock Creamery and Alloro Wine Bar & Restaurant, as well as crabbing docks, cranberry bogs, bakeries and brewpubs from Reedsport to Brookings.
+When you get hungry, the Wild Rivers Coast Food Trail is a road map for tasty adventuring, featuring favorite spots like Old Town Bandon’s Coastal Mist chocolatier, Stillwagon Distillery and seafood restaurant Redfish, as well as crabbing docks, bakeries and brewpubs from Reedsport to Brookings.
 In Gold Beach, the majestic Rogue River meets the ocean, and quiet beaches welcome beachcombing, bird-watching and crabbing.
-Book a fishing charter in Brookings to cast for king salmon, lingcod and rockfish, or hike the Samuel H. Boardman State Scenic Corridor to view wind-sculpted arches and sea stacks.
+Book a fishing charter in Brookings to cast for king salmon, lingcod and rockfish, or hike along the Samuel H. Boardman State Scenic Corridor to view wind-sculpted arches and sea stacks.
 Ready for sand, seafood and more?
 Consider making this easy 3-day car-free trip to the South Coast.

 Oregon Coast Aquarium